nicholasmueller76/Anthell/ProjectDocument.md

 For the enemy spawning, we followed a similar format to the assignments and had a [GameManager](https://github.com/nicholasmueller76/Anthell/blob/3726ec2bf7f068cac9a50d29d388b5d985e8cb8b/Assets/Scripts/GameManager.cs) object and a spawn point object to use as a reference point to instantiate prefabs of the ants or enemies.
 We have a [WaveManager](https://github.com/nicholasmueller76/Anthell/blob/20048910f02fe21c1fa78131c9b5d8344e1fd20b/Assets/Scripts/WaveManager.cs) and a [WaveInfo](https://github.com/nicholasmueller76/Anthell/blob/93f71bf4f3a7e1c7b851399232d4a9ada3a85067/Assets/Scripts/WaveInfo.cs) Scriptable Objects to allow the designers to create the waves they want.
 It includes a random wave generator which depends on the wave number (more difficult the higher the wave number) one it exceeds the staticly assigned list of waves. [public WaveInfo GenerateRandomWave(int waveNumber)](https://github.com/nicholasmueller76/Anthell/blob/32cc180daf9b3b4776de1362cc5d70d5e9e9fed6/Assets/Scripts/WaveManager.cs#L56-L96)

+For the sandbox elements of the game, such as the breakable and placeable tiles, I implemented the [TilemapManager] (https://github.com/nicholasmueller76/Anthell/blob/acb059705deabe8d1971e2e68678aaa47251afda/Assets/Scripts/TilemapManager.cs#L7) singleton class which constructs an array of GameObjects at start to store data about the tilemap, since tilemaps normally use ScriptableObjects to store tile data.
+This data is stored and modified in the [TileEntity](https://github.com/nicholasmueller76/Anthell/blob/3f21ca359055c4ab5c5f79b67bb0f335d78780e8/Assets/Scripts/TileEntity.cs#L6) GameObject, which communicates with the TilemapManager.
+This setup gives a lot of control over each individual tile while also gaining the benefits of the tilemap system.

+For the Input, I created the [InputManager](https://github.com/nicholasmueller76/Anthell/blob/3f21ca359055c4ab5c5f79b67bb0f335d78780e8/Assets/Scripts/InputManager.cs#L9) class, which handles all incoming input from the player.
+A significant portion of this is relatively simple logic, but the clicking and selecting was a design hurdle.
+We eventually settled that Left clicking could be used for selecting ants and assigning tasks, depending on what was clicked and having the only target with two tasks associated with it be empty tiles (which have different behavior depending on if you have a resource selected or not).
+I then simply coded each target type to assign the appropriate task and/or set the appropriate data.

 ## Audio
 All of my Music and SFX assets, were downloaded from itch.io with free-to-use liscenses.